1980s in music: Pop

 Boy George and his band Culture Club had great success in both the UK and US charts with major hits like "Do You Really Want to Hurt Me", "Time (Clock of the Heart)" and "Karma Chameleon".
 As well as Boy George having his own UK number one with his cover of Bread's "Everything I Own", he is considered a major icon of this era.
 Liverpool band Frankie Goes to Hollywood's initially controversial dance-pop gave them three consecutive UK number ones in 1984, until they faded away in the mid-1980s.
 Dead or Alive, also from Liverpool, was another popular dance-pop band in the mid-1980s.
 It was fronted by lead singer Pete Burns.

-Probably the most successful British pop band of the era were the duo Wham! with an unusual mix of disco, soul, ballads and even rap, who had eleven top ten hits in the UK, six of them number ones, between 1982 and 1986.
-George Michael released his debut solo album, Faith in 1987, and would go on to have seven UK number one singles.
+Probably the most successful British pop band of the era was the duo Wham! with an unusual mix of disco, soul, ballads, and even rap, who had eleven top ten hits in the UK, six of them number ones, between 1982 and 1986.
+George Michael released his debut solo album, Faith in 1987, and would go on to have seven UK number-one singles.
 The 1985 concert Live Aid held at Wembley Stadium would see some of the biggest British artists of the era perform, with Queen widely regarded as stealing the show.

 Bonnie Tyler had major hits with "Total Eclipse of the Heart" and "Holding Out for a Hero", while Robert Palmer's had two iconic music videos for "Addicted to Love" and "Simply Irresistible".
-The Bee Gees 1987 single "You Win Again" reached number one, making them first group to score a UK #1 hit in each of three decades: the 1960s, '70s, and '80s.
-Other British artists who achieved success in the pop charts in the 80s included Paul McCartney, Elton John, Culture Club, Kim Wilde, The Fixx, Joe Cocker, Rod Stewart, Kate Bush, Billy Idol, Paul Young, Elvis Costello, Simple Minds, Billy Ocean, Tears for Fears, UB40, Rick Astley, Madness and Sade.
+The Bee Gees 1987 single "You Win Again" reached number one, making them the first group to score a UK #1 hit in each of three decades: the 1960s, '70s, and '80s.
+Other British artists who achieved success in the pop charts in the 80s included Paul McCartney, Elton John, Culture Club, John Waite, Kim Wilde, The Fixx, Joe Cocker, Rod Stewart, Kate Bush, Billy Idol, Rupert Holmes, Aneka, Mel and Kim, Eddy Grant, Paul Young, Steve Winwood, Elvis Costello, Simple Minds, Billy Ocean, Tears for Fears, UB40, Rick Astley, John Parr, Madness and Sade.

 In 1988, Irish singer Enya achieved a breakthrough in her career with the album Watermark which sold over eleven million copies worldwide and helped launch Enya's successful career as a leading new-age, Celtic, World singer.
 Dutch band Tambourine received some notoriety in The Netherlands and Belgium toward the end of the decade.